Chapter 30. Lead-Based Paint Activities Regulations

 18VAC15-30-760.
 Responsibility to the public.

 The primary obligation of the licensee is to the public.
-If the licensee's judgment is overruled under circumstances when the safety, health, property, and welfare of the public are endangered, the licensee shall inform the employer or client of the possible consequences and notify appropriate authorities if the situation is not resolved.
-The licensee shall take such action only when his authority to correct a problem has been ignored or overruled.
+If the licensee's judgment is overruled and not adhered to when advising appropriate parties of circumstances of a substantial threat to the public health, safety, and welfare, the licensee will inform the employer or client, as applicable, of the possible consequences and notify appropriate authorities.

 Statutory Authority